As seen on

 Sometimes it’s easy to think that people are selfish, but this has reminded me how kind people can be.

-We're delighted to have received funding from Lewisham council to deliver a 6 week programme of regular visits to Lewisham residents living with Dementia and their carers.
-Check out the power of music :
+We're delighted to have received funding from Lewisham council to deliver a 'music together' programme for the community as part of the Covid-19m recovery!

 In The News: